simplrteam/SimplrJS/README.md

 		- [UPDATED] Simplr.Cache.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
 		- [UPDATED] Simplr.Cookie.* now always returns null or data for all operations.
 NULL can be used to check if soemthing doesn't exist or has expired.
 		- [UPDATED] Simplr.Layout.*, every component requires its own script template block.
 You cannot nest components inside other components anymore.
+		- [UPDATED] Simplr.Form.mGetValues() now trims leading/trailing whitespace for all input types except password.
+The inputs are updated with the trimmed value.
 		- [REMOVED] Simplr.Layout.mAddGlobalTokens() has been removed.
 Use Simplr.Layout.mAddGlobalToken().
 		- [REMOVED] Simplr.Layout.mAddComponents() has been removed.
 Use Simplr.Layout.mAddComponent().
 		- [REMOVED] Simplr.Layout.mReplaceTokens has been removed.